2738. charul

 Phonetic Spelling: (khaw-rool')

-Meaning: pointed, a bramble, other thorny weed
+1. (properly) pointed, i.e. a bramble or other thorny weed

 Strong's Exhaustive Concordance